GuillaumeRossolini/griotte/README.md

 - ESP32 v2.0.17 by Espressif systems
 - ESP8266 v3.1.2 by ESP8266 community

-(one of these is probably not needed any more; you'll have to check depending the micro controllers you do buy, their documentation supersedes this list)
+(one of these is probably not needed any more; you'll have to check depending the micro controllers you do buy, since their documentation supersedes this list)

 If memory serves, the ESP32 board manager had to be held back even though there is a newer major version available.